 The Manchester Arena Inquiry is an independent public inquiry, established on 22 October 2019 by the Home Secretary.
 The purpose of the Manchester Arena Inquiry is to explore the circumstances leading up to and surrounding the terror attack on 22 May 2017.

 Sir John Saunders, having acted as the Coroner responsible for conducting the Manchester Arena Inquests, was appointed to Chair the Inquiry on 22 October 2019.
-Sir John, a former High Court judge, will be responsible for discharging the Inquiry’s terms of reference and supervising its progress.
-He will, when the Inquiry concludes, publish a report detailing his findings, as well as any possible recommendations.
+Sir John, a former High Court judge, is responsible for discharging the Inquiry’s terms of reference and supervising its progress.
 He cannot make any findings of civil or criminal liability.
+He has published his findings and recommendations across three report volumes here.

 In September 2019 Sir John Saunders requested that the Home Secretary convert the Manchester Arena Inquests into a public inquiry.
 This request followed a number of pre-inquest hearings, culminating with a Public Interest Immunity Hearing on 6 September 2019.
 On 13 September the Coroner issued a ruling that upheld the substantive Public Interest Immunity applications.
 It was following this ruling that the Coroner, Sir John Saunders, now Chairman of the Inquiry, requested that the Inquests become a public Inquiry.